Economic Growth

 Pigs

 We have worked with a different model with pigs.
-As seed funding, we have now given 12 families a couple of piglets and built 12 pigsties in the community of members land.
+As seed funding, we have now given 12 families a couple of piglets and built 12 pigsties in the community of members’ land.
 So far, every family that has been involved has looked after the pigs well, and they are now starting to have litters.
 The community members give two piglets (male and female) away to another family from each litter.
 It is hoped that this will lead to the organic growth of this project without much funding.
-This has been growing for one year, and it is looking positive at the moment.
+This has been growing for two years, and it is looking positive at the moment despite the problem of disease last year.